Sarkis Acopian: Career

 After graduation, Acopian was employed by Weller Electric Corp., where he designed a power sander and a soldering gun that later became two of their main products.
 Acopian's own success as an engineer inspired him to start his own business.

-Taking out a small loan, he founded his own company, Acopian Technical Company, in 1957 to realize his own "American dream".
-There he designed and manufactured the first ever solar radio.
+In 1957, after taking out a small loan, he founded Acopian Technical Company to realize his own "American dream".
+That same year, he designed and manufactured the first ever solar-powered radio.
 The Acopian Solar Radio was promoted as "Revolutionary – No Batteries or Outside Electrical Plug-ins – Uses light for its source of energy" on the 1957 product's instruction sheet.

 In 1960, Acopian Technical Company began manufacturing low-cost, plug-in regulated power supplies that used vacuum tubes and plugged into a standard octal socket.
 Aсopian's inventions include engine power supplies, air and fuel purification devices, and electrical energy converters.

 Philanthropy

 Acopian supported many non-profit agencies throughout his lifetime.
 "He has made numerous donations to national and international causes which have included The Acopian Engineering Center at Lafayette College, the Acopian Center for Conservation and Learning at Hawk Mountain Sanctuary, The Acopian Center for Ornithology at Muhlenberg College, as well as endowing the environmental education program at the American University of Armenia and the Florida Institute of Technology.", funded a marsh turtle sanctuary.

 In a speech honoring Acopian, United States Representative Charles Dent recounted a story from former senator Bob Dole.
 Acopian donated $1 million to the National World War II Memorial, the single largest contribution.
 In return, Acopian asked only for a seat at the dedication ceremony.